Peter-Moller/java-info/README.md

 `/usr/libexec/java_home` is the base for the script.
 This reports all java instances that the system knows about.

-If present, these locations are then processed with all relevant information gathered:
+Java web browser plugin is reported separately.

+If there are any running java-instances, the following is reported for each process:
  - `$USER` and `$PID`
- - Command
+ - Command that is running
- - Java version for this
+ - Java version
- - What application/process launched this and who is running this?
+ - What application/process launched it, `$PPID` and who is running it?

 Finaly, information is presented on:
  - Where you can download Java 6 [from Apple]